wassbeer/war-card-game/README.md

 ### The shuffle

-2. Create a random function --> See reference on what is random 2.1 the function takes in the paramterers deck and the index 2.2 the function returns a random number between the index and the length of the deck - 1 2.3 Use Math.floor() and Math.random()
+2. Create a random function --> See reference on what is random 2.1 the function takes in the parameters deck and the index 2.2 the function returns a random number between the index and the length of the deck - 1 2.3 Use Math.floor() and Math.random()